Convex-Dev/design/papers/open-economy.md

 1. Some inherent risk in money
 	- Default / credit risk
 	- Is the promise worth anything?
+	- Short-term consequences from changes in money supply
 1. Solves double coincidence of wants if widely accepted

 ## On Equity

 1. Law of diminishing marginal utility
-	- A pound in the hand of someone relatively poor does more good than in the hands of a billionaire
+	- A pound in the hand of someone poor does more good than in the hands of a billionaire i.e., catching-up growth
 	- In line with natural intuition, this suggest a more equal income distribution is better
 1. Hard to compare value across individuals:
 	- Rawlsian approach is maximin (only thing that matters is the utility of the poorest) - but this means that the average can still be just as bad and there is no ethical value in improving the average at all
 	- Maximum expected utility could imply equal income distribution is optimal - but only if the total wealth was fixed, everyone had same weight and utility curves and everyone had the same preferences.
 Not realistic!
-	- Incentives: If you want to maximise overall wealth, it requires individual to choose to put in effort, and this requires an income gradient assuming effort is otherwise costly
+	- Incentives: If you want to maximise overall wealth, it requires individuals to choose to put in effort, and this requires an income gradient assuming effort is otherwise costly
 	- Free choice means that people will choose trade-offs differently (e.g. income vs leisure vs family).
 This is OK!
 1. Balanced conclusion: we should redistribute to maximise expected utility, which means a mix of redistribution and incentives
 1. Sources of wealth:
-	- Luck (e.g. born in an advanced economy, good genetics)
+	- Luck (e.g. born in an advanced economy, good genetics, the lottery)
 	- Effort (paid work, study, entrepreneurship)
 	- Theft
 1. Only effort is virtuous and deserves reward